gaiin-platform/.github/profile/README.md

 - Obtain the following environment specific (e.g., `dev`, `prod`) variables from the deployed backend services and AWS Console:
   - `API_BASE_URL`: The base URL for your API endpoints.
 This should be the custom API domain within the API gateway console.
+  - `BEDROCK_GUARDRAIL_ID`: The ID of the Amazon Bedrock Guardrail to use. _This is optional and should be left blank to not enable use of a Guardrail._
+  - `BEDROCK_GUARDRAIL_VERSION`: The version number of the Bedrock Gaurdrail to use. _This is optional and should be left blank if a Guardrail is not to be used and the Gaurdrail ID is empty._
   - `CHAT_ENDPOINT`: The exported variable from the `amplify-js-<env>`` CloudFormation stack.
   - `COGNITO_CLIENT_ID`: Found in the App Client settings within the Cognito console on AWS.
   - `COGNITO_ISSUER`: The base URL for your Cognito user pool, found in the Cognito console on AWS.